 Lotus was created by writer Niels ’t Hooft, artist Saskia Freeke, game studio Codeglue, and audio studio SonicPicnic.
 You put on your headphones, shut yourself off from your surroundings, and float away into a new kind of narrative experience.

 - Lotus is a feature-length story for (young) adults, reading time ± 90 minutes.

 - Choose between the English translation by Jenny Watson and the original Dutch.

 - The app also contains three short stories: Crane, Tunnels and Lens.

 The development of Lotus was made possible by the Dutch Foundation for Literature and Creative Industries Fund NL.

-Lotus is the second pilot by Immer, a start-up situated in The Netherlands.
+Lotus is the second pilot by Immer, a start-up situated in The Netherlands, released in September 2019.
 Based on years of reading research, this app contains text portions and the progress ring, two inventions that help you screen-read more pleasantly.

 The next step will be an app in which you can read many books, in 2020.